integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Memory Testing Software
 You should always test with a variety of stress tests to ensure your overclock is stable.
+### Avoid
+* I wouldn't recommend AIDA64 memory test and [Memtest64](https://forums.anandtech.com/threads/techpowerups-memtest-64-is-it-better-than-hci-memtest-for-determining-stability.2532209/) as they are both not very good at finding memory errors.
 ### Recommended
 * [TM5](http://testmem.tz.ru/tm5.rar) with the [extreme config by anta777](https://drive.google.com/file/d/1uegPn9ZuUoWxOssCP4PjMjGW9eC_1VJA) seems to be faster than Karhu RAMTest at finding errors.
 One user has thoroughly tested it and they couldn't seem to fool it.
 YMMV.
   * Make sure to load the config.
 It should say 'Customize: Extreme1 @anta777' if loaded.